Lê dynasty: Trịnh–Nguyễn contention

 After the first campaign, the Nguyễn built two massive fortified lines which stretched a few miles from the sea to the central highlands.
 The walls were built north of Huế near the city of Đồng Hới.
 The Nguyễn defended these lines against numerous Trịnh offensives which lasted till 1672.
 Tradition holds that the builder of these walls was a Vietnamese general who was hired from the Trịnh court by the Nguyễn.
 Under his direction the walls held repeatedly against multiple Trịnh assaults, even when they mustered an army of 100,000 men, 500 elephants, and 500 large ships.In 1633 the Trịnh tried attacking the Nguyễn by sea to avoid costly assaults on the great walls.
 However, the Trịnh fleet was defeated by the Nguyễn fleet at the battle of Nhat-Le.
 Around 1635 the Trịnh decided to emulate the Nguyễn and sought military aid from the Europeans.
 Trịnh Tráng hired the VOC to make European cannons and ships for his army.
 In 1642–43, the Trịnh army attacked the Nguyễn walls.
 With the aid of the Dutch cannons, the Trịnh army broke through the first wall but failed to break through the second.
 At sea, the Trịnh, with their Dutch ships Kievit, Nachtegaels and Woekende Book were defeated at sea by the Nguyễn fleet with their Chinese style galleys.
 Trịnh Tráng staged yet another offensive in 1648 but at the battle of Truong Duc, the Trịnh army was again badly beaten by the Nguyễn.
-The new Lê king died around this time, perhaps as a result of the defeat.
+The new Lê emperor died around this time, perhaps as a result of the defeat.
 This now left the door open for the Nguyễn to finally go on the offensive.

 The Nguyễn launched their own invasion of northern Vietnam in 1653.
 The Nguyễn army went north and defeated the weakened Trịnh army, capturing Quảng Bình and Hà Tĩnh Province.
 In the following year, Trịnh Tráng died as Nguyễn forces entered Nghệ An Province.
 Under the leadership of Trịnh Tráng's successor the capable Trịnh Tạc however, the northern army managed to defeat the Nguyễn army.
 The Nguyễn were also further weakened by a division between their two top generals who refused to cooperate with each other.
 In 1656 the Nguyễn army was driven back all the way to their original territories.
 Trịnh Tạc tried to break the walls of the Nguyễn in 1661 but this attack, like so many before it, failed.